-The Administration evaluated subsequent events through August 9, 2017 (except as to Notes 9, 17 and 18, which are as of November 15, 2018), which is the date the financial statements were available to be issued.
+The Administration evaluated subsequent events through November 5, 2018, which is the date the financial statements were available to be issued.
 Except as described below, no events have occurred subsequent to the statement of net position date that would require additional adjustment to, or disclosure in the financial statements.